sathyz/profile/resume.md

 Feb 2017 - Now
 :   Engineering Manager, Experience Cloud Platform (Adobe)

-    * Building an image tagging system for retailers using Deep Learning.
+    * Leading the team on object detection, image tagging system and retrieval using Deep Learning.
-    * Worked on data collection and prototyping product recommender system.
+    * Worked on data collection and prototyping product recommender system using Spark.
     * Lead the team to build a Scala/Spark machine learning server which enables managing, training and scoring an engine using Microsoft Azure (HDInsights).

 Feb 2015 - Jan 2017